 So Cute: Salim Khan Gives Baby Ahil A Piggyback Ride & Is Assisted By Salman Khan

-When baby Ahil is in the house, everyday is fun day at the Khan's residence and even Salman Khan's father Salim Khan becomes a kid and gives the little boy a piggyback ride assisted by Salman Khan.
+When baby Ahil is in the house, every day is fun day at the Khan's residence and even Salman Khan's father Salim Khan becomes a kid and gives the little boy a piggyback ride assisted by Salman Khan.
 Yes, Arpita Khan shared a video on her Instagram handle of Ahil enjoying a ride with Salim Khan and the clip is as sweet as it gets and will bring a smile on your face in an instant.
 It's so good to have little kids in the house as it makes the elders feel like kids all over again.

 Salim Khan Gives A Piggyback Ride To Baby Ahil